 Solidarity on Tap is a simple gathering at a local pub for socializing and social justice.
-Jesuit Volunteer Corps and Ignatian Solidarity Network welcome those connected to the Jesuits and the spirituality of St. Ignatius of Loyola (FJV’s, Jesuit school alumni, Jesuit parish members, etc.) in Chicagoland to join us on Thursday, November 20th from 7:30 PM to 9:00 PM.
+Jesuit Volunteer Corps and Ignatian Solidarity Network welcome those connected to the Jesuits and the spirituality of St. Ignatius of Loyola (FJV’s, Jesuit school alumni, Jesuit parish members, etc.) in Milwuakee to join us on Wednesday, December 3rd from 6:00 PM to 7:30 PM.
 Bar food and drinks are available for purchase.

 More about those who will share reflections & insights:

 David Shields, S.J.

 David Shields, S.J., came to Milwaukee in 1996 (via Guatemala) and began working in the Latino community.
 In 2001, he opened Casa Romero Renewal Center, a bilingual spirituality center serving the needs of first and second generation Latino youth and families.

 Ruth Belknap, PhD, RN